giorgiostucchi/Error-Mitigation-WMI/Readout Error Mitigation.md

 - In practice the noise characteristics of devices tend to drift, which necessitates a recalibration effort that results in an updated confusion matrix.
 - After applying the pseudoinverse matrix $A^{\textdagger}$ to our empirical probability distribution to obtain an adjusted _quasi_-probability distribution, $p'=A^{\textdagger}p$, which could possibly be non-positive.
 As such, we want to find the closest _positive_ probability distribution to our empirical probability distribution.
 So there could be a further step which consists in finding this positive distribution if $p'$ was negative.

-**Advantages:**
-- Deals with errors that many other techniques do not handle
-- Can often be combined with existing workflows to produce better results
-- Can also accept as much information as the user has about the measurement statistics **Disadvantages:**
-- Requires the preliminary characterization of the measurement errors associated to a specific backend
-- Confusion matrix and its estimation involves numerous state preparations and measurements in the computational basis.
-Its complete characterization scales exponentially in the number of qubits (can be simplified under the assumption that measurement errors are local with respect to individual qubits or group of qubits)

 **Other Methods:**
 Although the tensor product noise model is appealingly simple, it leaves aside cross-talk errors encountered in real-world setups.
 Cross-talk during readout can arise from the underlying qubit-qubit coupling, and spectral overlap of readout resonators with stray couplings or multiplexing.
 We can introduce a correlated noise model based on Continuous Time Markov Processes (CTMP).
 The corresponding noise matrix has the form $A=e^G$, where $G$ is a sum of local operators generating single and two-qubit readout errors such as $01 \rightarrow 10,11 \rightarrow 00$, etc. The model depends on $2 n^2$ error rates.
 Define a CTMP noise model as a stochastic matrix A of size $2^n \times 2^n$ such that